tilt-dev/tilt.build/docs/personal_registry.md

   a registry for you.

-- If you're using a remote cluster (like AKS, EKS, GKE, and DigitalOcean Kuberentes), you'll have a registry that's colocated with your cluster.
+- If you're using a remote cluster (like AKS, EKS, GKE, and DigitalOcean Kubernetes), you'll have a registry that's colocated with your cluster.

 ### Your Registry Secrets are Usually Already Set Up For You